 Custom Orders Through Fiverr

-Every order through Fiverr should be custom made.
+Every order through Fiverr should be custom-made.
 Make sure you know what you want before you reach out to the designer.
 While they will be able to ask you questions to make your ideas more clear if you can give them more information at the beginning of the transaction, you’ll ultimately get a better product.
 Generally, you will have your badges back to you in less than a week.

 2. Own3D Twitch Subscriber Badges

 Own3D is dedicated to creating stream packages to help broadcasters improve their channel’s broadcast quality.
-They also create packs of sub badges.
+They also design packs of sub badges.
 They are designed to meet Twitch’s ToS for badges.
 The graphics are professional quality and you don’t have to wait on a designer to finish the designs (though you will still have to go through Twitch’s approval until you are a Partner).

 Own3D sub badges are delivered in the appropriate sizes for Twitch (28×28, 56×56, and 112×112) and in PNG format.
 OWN3D has ensured that all badges are up to Twitch’s standards.